Sewer Pipe Education

 Concrete

-Period of common use: 1920s-1980s
+Period of use: 1920s-1980s

 Commonly used for large diameter municipal sewer lines and storm drains.
 Can be reinforced with steel for added strength.